divyaj5/divyaj5.github.io/_projects/bfro_reports_fall2022.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/wordchart.json" style="width: 100%"></vegachart>

+# Plot 2: UFO Sightings On A Map

+Description: This map visualization displays the geographical distribution of UFO sightings, plotting the locations of reported sightings across various regions.
+The points on the map represent individual UFO sighting occurrences, allowing users to explore patterns and concentrations of sightings based on location.

+Design Choices:
+Encoding Type: The locations of the sightings are encoded as points on the map, with latitude and longitude used as the positional encoding.
+This provides a spatial representation of the data, making it easy to see where sightings are most frequent.
+Color Scheme: If used, the points could be color-coded based on factors such as the year or the frequency of sightings in particular regions.
+For example, a gradient color scheme could represent sighting frequency, where lighter colors represent fewer sightings and darker colors indicate more sightings.

+Data Transformations:
+The dataset was cleaned to ensure only valid geographic coordinates (latitude and longitude) were used for mapping.
+Any missing or inconsistent location data were removed to avoid errors in the visualization.
+If relevant, the data could also be aggregated by region (e.g., by city, state, or country) to highlight regional trends in sightings.

+Interactivity:
+Tooltip: Tooltips can provide additional information when hovering over individual points, such as the date of the sighting or a brief description of the event, enhancing user engagement and providing more context for each sighting.

+<vegachart schema-url="{{ site.baseurl }}/assets/json/UFOSightingsOnMap.json" style="width: 100%"></vegachart>

 ## Search The Data & Methods

 Below is where we can put some links to both the data and the analysis code as buttons: